joeeyaura/AuraEditor/README.md

 # AuraEditor

-AuraEdit is ew replacement for the LSL Editor
+AuraEdit is a replacement for the LSL Editor

 # Features
   * Tabbed layout